zhenghao2519/zhenghao2519.github.io/game.md

   <div class="instruction">
     Press WASD or swipe the screen to start.
     <br />
-    Press R or click the button below to restart the game.
+    Press R or click restart button to restart the game.
   </div>
   <div class="game-container">
     <div class="grid">